Emma Chambers

-Emma Gwynedd Mary Chambers (11 March 1964 – 21 February 2018) was an English actress.
+Emma Gwynedd Mary Chambers (11 March 1964 – 21 February 2018) was an English actress and comedienne.
 She played Alice Tinker in the BBC comedy The Vicar of Dibley and Honey Thacker in the film Notting Hill (1999).

 Beginning her career in 1987 on the British stage, Chambers first drew critical attention for her portrayals of teenage characters in the world premieres of two plays by Alan Ayckbourn at the Stephen Joseph Theatre in Scarborough: Geain in Henceforward...
 (1987) and Lucy Baines in Invisible Friends (1989).
 She reprised both roles in London's West End; performing the latter role at the Royal National Theatre.

 Early life

 Chambers was born on 11 March 1964, in Doncaster, West Riding of Yorkshire, the daughter of John Chambers, a consultant obstetrician and gynaecologist, and his wife Noelle, née Strange.
 Her siblings are business owners Sarah Doukas and Simon Chambers, who created the modelling agency Storm Management.
 She attended St Mary's School and her secondary education was at St Swithun's School, Winchester, Hampshire.
 She then trained at the Webber Douglas Academy of Dramatic Art in the 1980s, where she was a classmate of actor Ross Kemp.